PostHog/posthog.com/contents/blog/session-recording-performance.md

 ### Network: Transmission

 Network is the bigger metric to interrogate.
-After all, computers have gotten faster, memory has gotten cheaper, but bad internet is still… pretty damn common.
-How badly does SessionRecording impact your internet speed?
+After all, computers are faster, memory is cheaper, but bad internet is still… pretty damn common.
+How badly does session recording impact your internet speed?

 Let’s take a look at the Network tab on all three apps.